rjchee/cshosts/README.md

 Usage of `cshosts.py`
 =====================
-Prints out the hostname of the (32- or 64-bit, respectively) UT CS host with the lowest load.
+Prints out the hostname of the 64-bit UT CS host with the lowest load.

-	$ cshosts.py (32|64)
+	$ cshosts.py

 Usage of `csconnect.sh`
 =======================